-This page is for graduate students pursuing a Doctor of Philosphy (Ph.D.) degree in EEB and their advisor(s).
-This document is provided as a convenience, but please consult the Graduate Catalog for authoritative information, or for clarification and elaboration of information found here.
-If you would like this information in the form of a table that can be printed, filled in and kept on file, Eric Schultz's original Ph.D.
-Ontogeny documents can be downloaded in either Word or PDF format.
-There is a corresponding ontogeny for M.S. students.
+This page is for graduate students pursuing a Doctor of Philosophy (PhD) degree in EEB and their advisers.
+This document is provided as a convenience, and it is important to consult the Graduate Catalog for authoritative information on university-level requirements, or for clarification and elaboration of information found here.
+A more detailed account of EEB's academic guidelines for PhD students will be included in the forthcoming EEB Student Handbook and is currently available here.
+If Graduate School guidelines conflict with the EEB Handbook, please notify Chris Elphick immediately.
+There is a corresponding ontogeny for MS students.

 Full course load

-The 2013/2014 Graduate Catalog says (p.
-15) that a full time on-campus student must enroll in 6 or more credits if holding a 50% (or greater) TA or RA (9 credits if not a TA/RA).
+The Graduate Catalog (available on the Graduate School web site) says that a full time on-campus student must enroll in 6 or more credits if holding a 50% (or greater) TA/RA or 9 credits if not on a TA/RA.
 If working on an off-campus project, see the Graduate Catalog for details.

 Dissertation proposal submitted

-Candidacy status is conferred after the dissertation proposal is approved by all reviewers, is signed by the Head, and finally is approved by the Executive Committee of the Graduate Faculty Council.
+Candidacy status is conferred after the dissertation proposal is approved by all reviewers, is signed by the department Head, and is approved by the Executive Committee of the Graduate Faculty Council.

 EEB PhD students are expected to defend their dissertation before the end of their tenth semester.